 WISE RP Summer Research Scholarships

-The WISE RP offers scholarships annualy to WISE RP students seeking to participate in research for the Spring/Summer terms.
-Recipients have a research commitment of at least 20-30 hours per week for 10 weeks.
+The WISE RP offers scholarships annualy to WISE RP students seeking to participate in research or internships for the Spring/Summer terms from any college.
+Recipients have a research/internship commitment of at least 30 hours per week for 10 weeks.
 The scholarship offers financial support for students to work and live in Ann Arbor over the summer.

 2018 Summer Research Scholars